 Based on CSR's analysis of the broader global growth outlook, comparable hurdles set by CSR's competitors and CSR's cost of capital, the EPS performance hurdles will be set at 5% to 10% compound growth for target and stretch performance respectively.
-This is a reduction from the previous hurdles of 7% to 12% which were set in a higher growth environment and are no longer considered appropriate.
-This is the first time these targets have changed since introducing EPS in 2011.
+This is the same as the hurdles that were applied in the YEM17 PRP.

-Target performance is calculated by taking the total EPS from the performance period using actual YEM16 EPS of 32.9cps compounding 5% per annum for three years (which equates to a total of 108.9 cents), and dividing the result by three.
+Target performance is calculated by taking the total EPS from the performance period using actual YEM17 EPS of 36.5cps compounding 5% per annum for three years (which equates to a total of 120.8 cents), and dividing the result by three.

-Stretch performance is calculated by taking the total EPS from the performance period using actual YEM16 EPS of 32.9cps compounding 10% per annum for three years (which equates to a total of 119.8 cents), and dividing the result by three.
+Stretch performance is calculated by taking the total EPS from the performance period using actual YEM17 EPS of 36.5cps compounding 10% per annum for three years (which equates to a total of 132.9 cents), and dividing the result by three.